Apply to be a School Garden Cultivator here! Applications due by 5:00pm on Friday, June 2nd!

 - Assist teachers with garden and nutrition lessons.

-The School Garden Cultivator program is a five-week “train the trainer” course designed to educate community volunteers in all aspects of working with youth to foster gardening skills and to promote healthy eating (click here to see the training schedule).
+The School Garden Cultivator program is a seven-week “train the trainer” course designed to educate community volunteers in all aspects of working with youth to foster gardening skills and to promote healthy eating (click here to see the training schedule).
 This hands-on program teaches participants the skills they need to develop and implement youth education programs.
 For the 2017/2018 school year, volunteers will lead youth education programs (such as a Youth Farm Stand) at McMeen, Goldrick, or Academia Sandoval Elementary Schools.
 This training will provide resources and ideas to overcome the organizational and logistical challenges to implement a successful youth education program.
 Participants will receive 10 hours of instruction covering how to work with and in a school; what are common classes/topics that are of interest and how to teach those topics; how to start a youth garden program, including how to recruit students, how to engage the school and best practices for each program.
 In exchange for the instruction, participants pay a $25 materials fee, and are required to complete 45 hours of volunteering.
 Participants will have until August 25th, 2018 to complete their volunteer hours at McMeen, Goldrick, or Academia Sandoval Elementary Schools.

 If you are interested in this program or if you have any questions, please contact Mikhaela Mullins here or at 303.292.9900 x 101.